 The Independent, Wednesday, 27 October 1999.

 In 1999 the UK passport Agency planned to introduce a new computerised processing system to replace an old system and provide more secure passports.
 They aimed to introduce the system in their Liverpool and Newport offices before the summer busy period.
 The timeline was tight and the Agency failed to provide enough time for staff to learn and adapt to the new system.
 The introduction of the system had to be postponed and the Agency was unable to cope with the demand for new passports.
-Failure to adequately assess the time needed to implement the system and lack of a contingency plan were compounded by a further failure to adequately manage the Agencies most important stakeholders – the media and the general public.
+Failure to adequately assess the time needed to implement the system and lack of a contingency plan in the event of a problem were compounded by a further failure to adequately manage the Agencies most important stakeholders – the media and the general public.

 Thousands wait outside the Glasgow passport office